sarimhasan/Reviews-JS-Project/readme.md

+# slider Testimonials basic app with JS

-# How to test the app
+## How to test the app

 - download the repository by using this command or click on the download zip button under the "code" drop down menu
   ```